google/draco/unity/README.md

 Change file extension
 ---------------------
 Because Unity can only recognize file extensions known to Unity, you need to change your compressed .drc file to .bytes so that Unity will recognize it as a binary file.
-For example, if you have file `bunny.drc` then change the file name to `bunny.bytes`.
+For example, if you have file `bunny.drc` then change the file name to `bunny.drc.bytes`.

 Copy Library to Your Project
 ----------------------------